Alabama Remote Marriage Ceremony Requirements

 For more information, contact your Probate Court.
 Alabama's Marriage Certificate form is accessible below.

-As long as you have a tripod and a phone with a good camera on it, your guests will be able to participate remotely.
-Many of these platforms even allow guests to comment, chat, and interact in other ways.
+If you want to host your own livestream, all you really need is a tripod and a phone with a good camera on it; your guests will be able to participate remotely and enjoy every part of your ceremony.
+Most platforms allow guests to comment, chat, react, and interact in a number of ways.

 Become a Wedding Officiant with Our Free Online Ordination!